wp-plugins/ad-injection/readme.txt

 == Changelog ==

+= 1.2.0.3 =
+* New: Setting to allow priority of Ad Injection's the_content filter to be changed.
+This may help with some themes that are overriding the WordPress default 'wpautop' behaviour.
+* Fix: Start at paragraph setting may have been incorrectly upgraded if previously using an old version of this plugin.

 = 1.2.0.2 =
 * Fix: Problem with repeating bottom ads and ID filters not being properly applied to archives.

 = 1.2.0.1 =
-* Fix: Bottom ad moved can potentially move up a paragraph if theme doesn't put closing paragraph at end of post.
+* Fix: Bottom ad can potentially move up a paragraph if theme doesn't put closing paragraph at end of post.

 = 1.2.0.0 =
 * Set the position of the top and bottom advert by paragraph or character.